postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 1. (Optional) Select a folder or create one to keep elements organized.
 1. Select **Add**.

-You can also add a workspace while in your team's Private API Network:
+You can also add a workspace from inside your team's Private API Network:

 1. Open your [Private API Network](https://go.postman.co/network/private).
 1. Select **Add to network**